Day Camp — For Parents

 - Extended care is provided in the Leadership Center.

-- Please pay for Extended Care at time of service, with cash or check.
+- Please pay for Extended Care at time of service, with cash, bank card or check.